RelevanceDigital/wp-bs-starter-theme/README.md

 ## ACF Blocks

 Advanced Custom Fields blocks are registered in /inc/acf-blocks.php
-This file contains a basic example to register a block and add it to a custo block category.
+This file contains a basic example to register a block and add it to a custom block category.
 There is a link at the top of the file to the documentation for all options available.

 The basic process to add a new block is: